 You can easily spend weeks in Luang Prabang.
 However, if you are short on time, this itinerary will let you know the best things to do while you are here.

 During the day, you will visit beautiful temples, taste authentic traditional food and see real natural beauty.
-While this itinerary was created with backpackers in mind, it is suitable for anyone who wishes to explore this ancient city.
+While this itinerary was created with backpackers in mind as Laos is a cheap Asian country to visit, it is suitable for anyone who wishes to explore this ancient city.

 Luang Prabang has more than 30 traditional religious buildings within its small city center.
 Religious buildings (temples) are important to Luang Prabang's history and have a big impact on the local people's lives.
 For example, every morning, you can usually hear chanting and see monks walking from one temple to another.